Projects-for-coding-women/git-tutorial-helloworld/README.md

 Let us know how you say Hello World in your language

-1. Go to the `collaborate-branch` branch
+1. Go to the `collaborate` branch

 ```
-git checkout collaborate-branch
+git checkout collaborate
 ```
 2. Create a file inside `helloworld/` called `my-name.txt`
 3. Inside the file, write how you would say hello in your language!
 You can also get creative and write anything you want.